Mailing Ballots and Election Date Updates

 Download the FPCA Submission Method Map here:

-* Alabama – Online also available.
-Online only if voter requested absentee ballot by email/online and voter is located outside the territorial limits of the U.S.
+* Alabama – Voter can submit their absentee ballot online only if voter requested an absentee ballot by email or online and voter is located outside the territorial limits of the U.S. Instruction for this option will be provided when your state absentee ballot is transmitted to you electronically.

-* Alaska - Fax ballot only if voter requested to receive ballot by fax or by online delivery.
+* Alaska – Fax only if voter requested to receive absentee ballot by fax or by online delivery.

-* Colorado and Nevada - Online also available.
+* Colorado and Nevada – Online tool also available.

-* Florida - Fax only if the voter is outside the U.S.
+* Florida – Fax only if voter is outside the U.S.

-All other UOCAVA voters must submit ballot by mail.
-Voters located in a hostile fire area may email or fax ballot.
+All other UOCAVA voters must submit their absentee ballot or FWAB by mail.
+Voters located in a hostile fire area may email or fax their absentee ballot or FWAB.

-* Missouri – Email or fax only if located in a hostile fire area.
+* Missouri – Email or fax only if voter is located in a hostile fire area.

-* New Jersey – Voters can email or fax their ballot/FWAB, but they must also still mail their ballot/FWAB.
+* New Jersey – If voter emails or faxes their absentee ballot or FWAB, voter must also still mail their absentee ballot or FWAB.

-* North Carolina – Online available for state ballot submission only.
+* North Carolina – Online available for state absentee ballot submission only.

 * Rhode Island – Fax only if voter requested absentee ballot by fax.